 conditions of merit and circumstance for Honorary Degrees.

 The Graduate Faculty may perform the above functions directly, through the Graduate Council, or through committees that it or the University Senate may establish.
-Council members of the Graduate School may be appointed by the Dean of the Graduate School or elected, as prescribed by the Rules of the Graduate Faculty and approved by the University Senate.
+Councils of the Graduate School may be appointed by the Dean of the Graduate School or elected, as prescribed by the Rules of the Graduate Faculty and approved by the University Senate.
 The Graduate Council shall have the authority and responsibilities delegated to it by the Dean of the Graduate School, by the Graduate Faculty in the Rules of the Graduate Faculty, and by the University Senate Rules.
 (GR VII.E).

 Graduate Faculty membership